top of page

 Search

-As many of you know, we are incredibly proud to run Hamiedog Menswear here in Whitley Bay.
-We love our town, our coastal views, and most importantly, the amazing community that supports our local independent shops.
+As many of you know, we’re incredibly proud to run Hamiedog Menswear here in Whitley Bay.
+We love our town, our stunning coastal views, and, most importantly, the amazing community that supports our local independent shops.

-However, there is some news from North Tyneside Council that deeply concerns us.
+However, there’s some news from North Tyneside Council that deeply concerns us.

-The Council is proposing to introduce new parking charges at The Playhouse and Park Road car parks - sites that have always been free for visitors.
-They are also proposing a new £30 annual fee for resident parking permits in shared-use schemes.
+The Council is proposing to introduce new parking charges at The Playhouse and Park Road car parks—sites that have always been free for visitors.
+They’re also suggesting a new £30 annual fee for resident parking permits in shared-use schemes.

 For a small business like ours, "free and easy" parking is what keeps our high street alive.

-It hurts local trade: If it costs money just to "pop in" for 20 minutes, people will naturally head to big out-of-town retail parks where parking is free.
+If it costs money just to "pop in" for 20 minutes, people will naturally head to big out-of-town retail parks where parking is free.
+This could seriously impact our sales and the sales of other local businesses.

-It hits your pocket: In a cost-of-living crisis, adding £3–£5 to a trip to the coast makes a difference.
+In a cost-of-living crisis, adding £3–£5 to a trip to the coast makes a difference.
+Every penny counts, right?
+We all want to enjoy a day out without worrying about extra costs.

-It clogs our streets: Drivers looking to avoid the new fees will end up parking on residential side streets, causing more congestion for our neighbours.
+Drivers looking to avoid the new fees will end up parking on residential side streets, causing more congestion for our neighbours.
+This isn’t just inconvenient; it could also create safety issues.

 The Council is legally required to listen to "formal objections" before they can finalise these changes.
 The deadline to speak up is January 29, 2026.

-Whitley Bay Chamber of Trade have launched an online petition which they will present to North Tyneside Council before the deadline.
+Whitley Bay Chamber of Trade has launched an online petition that they will present to North Tyneside Council before the deadline.
 Please sign it if you object to the proposals.
-Within 48 hours of launching it, the petition gained 1500 supporters - you could help to increase these numbers to get our collective voice heard.
+Within 48 hours of launching it, the petition gained 1500 supporters—let’s increase these numbers and get our collective voice heard.

 Please send a quick email to: democraticsupport@northtyneside.gov.uk